Hello and welcome to the Cornish Edition of award-winning lifestyle blog Muddy Stilettos.

 - I accept tickets to free shows, festivals, restaurants, events etc with the purpose of reviewing or publicising them on Muddy Stilettos, as I’m sure you appreciate it’s pretty expensive zipping around trying stuff out all the time.
 Hotels, restaurants, cafes, bars – if you want me to try you out, please get in touch at firstname.lastname@example.org and @MuddyCornwall

-- Muddy Stilettos is a commercial blog and as such accepts advertising.
+- Muddy Stilettos is a commercial blog and as such accepts advertising and utilises affiliate links.
 However, we believe passionately in only working with brands that share our ethos and are relevant to our readers.
 We retain editorial control and independence at all times.

 - I’ll never write a nasty review.
 I’m not into trashing people, brands or companies.
 But if you’re not good enough, I won’t write about you in Muddy Stilettos, regardless of whether I have paid for the experience or not.
 This gives me the editorial control I need and the trust that my readers demand.